 GDPR compliance is especially important to our enterprise and education customers because they may have obligations to their employees and students respectively.
 Our enterprise and education customers can count on Google’s GDPR compliance efforts across Android.
-Ahead of the May 25 deadline, we are making important updates to our contractual commitments to customers and partners that directly address GDPR requirements, together with corresponding product changes.
+We have made important updates to our contractual commitments to customers and partners that directly address GDPR requirements, together with corresponding product changes.

 The GDPR defines that a data controller determines the purposes and means of processing of personal data and a data processor processes personal data on behalf and only on the instructions of a data controller.
-We’re clarifying Google’s role as data processor, with corresponding contractual commitments, for the enterprise /education-specific services of an Android deployment, and as data controller for others.
+We have clarified Google’s role as data processor, and in certain cases data controller, with corresponding contractual commitments, for the enterprise/education-specific services of an Android deployment.
 Here’s a summary:

-Services for which Google will be Data Controller
+Services for which Google is a Data Controller

 - Google Play Services is bundled with most (but not all) Android devices.
 Google Play Services offers APIs and security services to the Android developer ecosystem.
 An example is Google Play Protect, which helps keep the Android ecosystem safe from malware.
 Google acts as a data controller for any personal data processed in Google Play Services, and offers user notices and consents about our use of personal data in the service’s user interface in Android.

-Services for which Google will be Data Processor
+Services for which Google is a Data Processor

-As a current or future customer or partner of Android, now is a great time for you to begin preparing for the GDPR.
+As a current or future customer or partner of Android, you need to ensure that your implementation is prepared for the GDPR.
 Consider the following:

-- Familiarize yourself with the provisions of the new regulation, particularly how they may differ from your current data protection obligations.
+- Familiarize yourself with the provisions of the regulation, particularly how they may differ from any previous data protection obligations.
 Be aware that new requirements may require new agreements with service providers or completely new solutions to meet the stringent requirements ahead.